VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 ### Get file report <a name="set1.3"></a>

 A file’s report is a JSON data structure.
 For full context on file report structure refer to [File object description](https://developers.virustotal.com/reference/files).
 The main file report is limited mostly to the file's static properties and AV verdicts.
-For dynamic properties refer to the Getting file behaviour report section (link here).
+For dynamic properties, refer to the Getting file behaviour report section (link here).

-The code snippet below, prints the whole JSON main (or static) report of a given file, based on its SHA256 hash as a parameter.
-SHA1 and MD5 hashes can be used as well, to uniquely identify files.
+The code snippet below prints the whole JSON main (or static) report of a given file, based on its SHA256 hash.
+SHA1 and MD5 hashes can also be used to uniquely identify files.

 ```python
 import os